 3. Be creative with ownership and ICT options

 There are different ways to get technology into people’s hands without incurring too much cost or risk of theft.
 Cost remains a huge factor for women.
 Be creative with rent-to-own or group ownership models for phones.
 Data costs remain out of reach for many, which opens up the need for community network providers who can undercut the big telecoms.
-Look at ICTs that are not phone-based.
-Talking Books are typically shared by communities or groups.
-Depending on the program design, a single device can be used to reach up to 100 listeners.
-Also, because it’s a dedicated device, the Talking Book doesn’t get stolen.
+Also, look at ICTs that are not phone-based.
+For example, Talking Books are typically shared by communities or groups.
+Depending on the program design, a single device can easily serve about 100 listeners—with no cost to the user.
+Also, because the Talking Book is a dedicated device, it doesn’t get stolen.

 4. Set clear expectations for safety and success

-Create training material!
-I think of Viamo’s 3-2-1 service that teaches people about the internet, email, search queries, social networks, as well as how to stay safe and avoid scams or harassment.
-Many women lack confidence to try a new app.
-Or they fear something bad will happen.
+Create training materials!
+I think of Viamo’s 3-2-1 service that teaches people about the internet, email, search queries, social networks, and how to stay safe and avoid scams or harassment.
+Many women lack the confidence to try a new app or fear something bad will happen.
 These apprehensions are real.
 In the curriculum I’ve written, I stress that having the internet doesn’t mean you’ll get rich.
 More likely, you’ll fall victim to a get-rich-quick scheme, which I see with so many novice and aspirational users.
 We need to be very clear about what “digital” promises — and encourage safe and sound use.